Emergency Response Gift (Digital Download)

 £10.00

-Sierra Leone has seen many emergencies over the last 8 years; Ebola, mudslides, Covid, the fire at Susan’s Bay and the Wellington Disaster.
+Sierra Leone has seen many emergencies over the last 9 and a half years; Ebola, mudslides, Covid, the fire at Susan’s Bay and the Wellington Disaster.
 The gift of emergency response is a contribution towards our immediate response after an emergency.
 This varies from emergency to emergency but could include an emergency pack which includes education equipment, female hygiene products, clothes, sanitation equipment, toiletries, buckets etc… or it could be shelter or food, depending on the emergency.

 Add To Cart

-How your gift has helped Laughter Africa children in the past:
+How your gift has helped Laughter Africa children in the past year: